-Review and provide feedback on the proposed scope of work for the Parks and Recreation Strategic Plan.
+The purpose of this Study Session is to receive City Council input on the proposed scope of work for the Parks and Recreation Strategic Plan.

 BACKGROUND

 The City of Mountain View has a rich history of providing quality recreation programs, services, events, facilities, and open space to the community.